Master of Arts / Master of Science in Disaster Management)

 Description

-It also offers a multi-level entry–exit option where a student coming for the Master’s degree can obtain a Certificate in Disaster Management on completion of the stipulated requirements in the first semester.
-Students who wish to continue through with the next semester can obtain a Diploma towards the end of the first year, and the Master’s degree at the end of two years.
-Alternately, a Master’s student on completion of the Certificate/Diploma programme could exit and come back after a break (not exceeding 5 years from the date of admission to the programme), and join in for the second / third semester and complete the Master's programme.
+The programme also offers a multi-level entry–exit option where a student coming for the Master's degree can exit by obtaining a Certificate in Disaster Management on completion of the stipulated requirements of the first semester.
+Students who wish to continue through with the next semester would obtain a Diploma (on completion of two semesters) towards the end of the first year, and the Master's (four semesters) degree towards the end of two years.
+Alternatively, a Master's student on completion of the Certificate/Diploma programme could come back after a break (not exceeding 4 years from the date of admission to the programme), and join in for the third / fourth semester and complete the Masters’ programme.

-As an emerging field, the need for qualified personnel within disaster management practice and research is high.
-Students who graduate with this degree will find opportunities in the disaster risk reduction and management sectors, and allied developmental sectors, in government and non-government organisations and consultancy firms.
-They could also go on to pursue research, training and teaching careers in disaster studies and allied areas.
+As an emerging field, the need for qualified personnel within disaster management and disaster studies is high.
+Students who graduate with this degree will find opportunities in the disaster risk reduction and disaster management programmes, and allied developmental sectors, in government, non-government organisations and consultancy firms.
+They could also go on to pursue research, training and teaching careers in disaster studies and allied disciplines.

 Semesterwise Courses: